-Rockpool is a Special Purpose Acquisition Company based in Northern Ireland whose shares were admitted to the Standard Segment of the official list and to trading on the Main Market on 12 July 2017.
+Rockpool is a Special Purpose Acquisition Company based in Northern Ireland whose shares were admitted to what was then the Standard Segment of the official list and to trading on the Main Market on 12 July 2017.
 The Company was formed to undertake an acquisition of a company or business headquartered or materially based in Northern Ireland with a valuation of up to £20 million.
-It has now widened the search to consider companies based elsewhere.
+It has now widened the search to consider companies based elsewhere and with higher valuations.